White Bread

 8. The screen will change from "rest" to "knead" during this period.

-9. After a few minutes, the unit will make a buzzing sound and you'll notice the word "add" flashing on the screen.
-This is the appropriate time to add things you want in your dough, like nuts, raisins, etc. You can open the lid, add the desired additional ingredients, and then close the lid without changing any of the settings.
+9. After a few minutes, the unit will make a buzzing sound, and you'll notice the word "add" flashing on the screen.
+This is the appropriate time to add any ingredients you want to your dough, like nuts, raisins, etc. You can open the lid, add the desired additional ingredients, and close it without changing any settings.

 11. When there are approximately 30 minutes remaining in the dough-making process, you'll see the time setting change from the estimated completion time to 30 minutes, which means there is that much time remaining.
 This clock setting will change in 1-minute increments until the dough-making phase is finished.
 When I could see the dough was ready through the glass opening in the lid, I skipped this step.
 I turned off the machine and unplugged it.